68mschmitt/project_runner.nvim/README.md

 ## 🛠️ Roadmap

+- [ ] Locally scoped runners.
+(Instead of global projects, Base the projects on the active directory)
+- [ ] Auto-generate projects based on common patterns (dotnet-.csproj files)
+- [ ] Pre-run tasks.
+(Tasks to run before running the project)
+- [ ] Build task errors take your cursor to the location of the error
 - [ ] Add support for per-project env vars and arguments
 - [ ] Optional vertical splits or tabs
 - [ ] Custom actions on success/failure